vaibkumr/ML-CPP/README.md

 # Machine Learning in C++
 Trying to implement some of machine learning algorithms and techniques on C++.
 The aim of doing this is not replacing python with C++ but to learn C++ for practical purposes.

+# Done:
+## Data
+- A simple CSV reader.
+See `CSVReader.h`.
+- A label encoder for categorical variables.
+See `preprocess.h`.

 # Todo:
 ### Data
 - A CSV file reader/writer.